liferay/liferay-docs/discover/portal/articles/08-search/01-default-search-behavior.markdown

 **View in Context**
 : When an asset is clicked, show it in the app to which it belongs.
-For example, if you click on a Blogs Entry in the search results, you'll be taken to the page where the blog is posted.
+For example, if you click on a blog post in the search results, you'll be taken to the page where the blog is posted in the Blogs application.
 Note that you will no longer be in the search context after clicking on a search result.
 When this option is unchecked, the asset displays in an Asset Publisher window while still in the search context.
-If you have the right permissions, can even edit the content directly from the Search context.
+If you have the right permissions, you can even edit the content directly from the Search context.
 Click the back arrow to return to the search results.

 **Display Main Query**
 : Show the exact search query that the app generated to the search engine.
 Never